 - Vasculature and lymphatics

 The skin is also referred to as the integument, and consists of the epidermis and dermis, two closely associated layers.
-Beneath the skin we have the subcutaneous layer, which contains fat, vessels and other structures.
+Beneath the skin we have the subcutaneous layer (or hypodermis), which contains fat, vessels and other structures.
 Skin is constantly shedding and being replaced by epithelial cells which divide frequently.

 The skin starts developing in the fourth week of foetal life.
 It begins initially as a single cell thick layer of ectoderm, below which the cells of the mesoderm proliferate and divide.
 Fingernails and toenails are keratinous structures, and arise from the ectoderm alone.
 Specialised structures such as sweat glands (apocrine and eccrine), hair follicles and sebaceous glands develop from the epidermis, and grow downwards as invaginations into the dermis.
 Males have thicker skin all over the body than females, with the skin of the soles and palms the thickest, and eyelid and post auricular skin being the thinnest.
 Variations in thickness are dependent on dermal thickness, as epidermal thickness remains relatively consistent throughout the body.